Shapiro takes oath of office as Pennsylvania’s new governor | Times Leader

 “I think that’s very important because that’s how we’re going to govern with the Republican Senate and the Democratic House and governor,” Ward said.

-Shapiro will sign ethics orders for his administration later this week, aides say, and will deliver his first speech to a joint session of the Legislature when he presents his first budget plan March 7.
+Shapiro will sign ethics orders for his administration later this week, aides say, and will speak to a joint session of the Legislature when he presents his first budget plan March 7.

 Shapiro also resigned Tuesday as attorney general, leaving in control his top deputy of six years, Michelle Henry, 54, a career prosecutor from Bucks County whom Shapiro plans to nominate to fill the last two years of his term.

-, chose a stack of three Jewish Bibles on which to take his oath.
+, chose a stack of three Jewish Bibles on which to take his oath, making religious tolerance a prominent part of the event, with members of several faiths delivering an invocation beforehand.

 One was a family Bible; the second was from the Tree of Life Synagogue in Pittsburgh where in the deadliest antisemitic attack in U.S. history; and the third was an Army-issued tome carried by Herman Hershman of Philadelphia on D-Day in 1944.

-The inauguration will culminate in a sold-out, $50-per-ticket bash at Rock Lititz Studios in Lititz featuring performances by rapper Wiz Khalifa, singer-songwriter Smokey Robinson and indie rock band Mt.
+The inauguration culminated in a sold-out, $50-per-ticket bash at Rock Lititz Studios in Lititz where hundreds watched performances by rappers Wiz Khalifa and Meek Mill, singer-songwriter Smokey Robinson and indie rock band Mt.
 Joy.

+The event space was draped in shades of red and blue lights and decor before Shapiro — introduced by Mill — emerged later in the evening with the new lieutenant governor.
+Shouting over the crowd, he called it a night to celebrate Pennsylvania, “a place where we believe in opportunity, a place where we believe in real freedom.”

+“And folks, we can’t wait to get to work for you tomorrow,” Shapiro said.
+“Let’s keep going, everybody.”

 Brooke Schultz is a corps member for the Associated Press/Report for America Statehouse News Initiative.
 Report for America is a nonprofit national service program that places journalists in local newsrooms to report on undercovered issues.